RafaelMoid/intibiome/README.md

     </br></br>
     At main.scss file you will be able to see how I reset the css to normalize the page, you will also be able to find the global stylizations of the site and the translation of the XD Design System into style variables and mixins for responsiveness.
 </p>
  </br></br>

-#### <h1 id="acfEN">ACF - Advanced Custom Field</h1>
-<p>At brasilean web market ACF is the most commercially widespread plugin for developing CMS using WordPress, with it I can create several fields for adding simplified content, where I can via WordPress create fields for the user to enter information and collect this information in the theme using PHP doing all the processing and standardization of the code.</p>
- </br></br>

 #### <h1 id="CPTUIEN">Custom Post Type UI</h1>